percona/cloud-tools/doc/glossary.rst

 Glossary
 ========

-This is a glossary of terms related to Percona Cloud Tools (PCT).
+The following is a list of terms related to Percona Cloud Tools (PCT).

 .. glossary::